-CommonLoops is a historical programming language created in 1986.
+CommonLoops is a programming language created in 1986.
 CommonLoops (the Common Lisp Object-Oriented Programming System; an acronym reminiscent of the earlier Lisp OO system "Loops" for the Interlisp-D system) is an early programming language which extended Common Lisp to include Object-oriented programming functionality and is a dynamic object system which differs from the OOP facilities found in static languages such as C++ or Java.
 Like New Flavors, CommonLoops supported multiple inheritance, generic functions and method combination.
 CommonLoops also supported multi-methods and made use of metaobjects.
 Read more on Wikipedia...

 - the CommonLoops wikipedia page